 - The mid semester exam shall have two groups of questions. - Group A is compulsory which will contain two questions.
 Question no. 1 will be very short answer type consisting of five questions of 1 marks each. - Question no. 2 will be of short answer type of 5 marks. - Group B will contain descriptive type two questions of 10 marks each, out of which any one to answer. - Class attendance score and extracurricular activities of 5 marks

-Q. No-1 (B) will contain 2 short answers type questions (max.
-50 words) each of 21/2 marks.
+- Q. No-1 (A) will be multiple choice 10 questions of 1 mark each. - Q. No-1 (B) will contain 2 short answers type questions (max.
+50 words) each of $2\frac{1}{2}$ marks.